Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 Study BP39055 (SUNFISH), is a 2-part, multicentre study to investigate the efficacy, safety, PK and

-PD of Evrysdi in SMA Type 2 or Type 3 patients between 2-25 years of age.
+PD of risdiplam in SMA Type 2 or Type 3 patients between 2-25 years of age.
 Part 1 was theexploratory dose-finding portion and Part 2 was the randomized, double-blind, placebo-controlledconfirmatory portion.
 Patients from Part 1 did not take part in Part 2.

 The primary endpoint was the change from baseline score at Month 12 on the Motor Function